Torreya Guardians: Governance

 On their website, the Torreya Guardians explain that "there are no by-laws, officers, board, staff, overhead costs, dues, formal organizational structure, or physical location to this organization".

 On the topic of official communications, the Torreya Guardians website further notes that the organization "does not speak or take action as a group, but instead encourages subsets of those involved to post ideas and initiatives on this website and to help establish links with synergistic organizations and websites".

 According to member Clint Bancroft, the Torreya Guardians network is mostly maintained by the work of the founder, Connie Barlow.

 Results

 Because the Torreya Guardians are a decentralized group, they do not have a systematic data-collection approach.
 Instead, participants share their ongoing results by word, photo, video, and sometimes in quantitative format for posting on the Torreya Guardians website.
 In some states, such as North Carolina, the Florida torreya samplings are thriving.
 In other states with an even colder climate, such as New Hampshire, the tree manages to survive, but is having more trouble growing than in warmer places.

-After about a decade of implementation, the group's results were mixed.
-The relocated tree's health varied across states.
-Some were harmed by summer droughts and harsh winters.
-However, many trees remain alive and are thriving in their new environment.
+Even so, seed production has been achieved in Cleveland, Ohio by a volunteer planter, along with two other sites of seed production achieved by volunteers in western North Carolina, as shown in the map above.